Galaxies Messier 106 & NGC 4217

 NGC 4248: Color-adjusted section from the Sloan Digitized Sky Survey [147]

-NGC 4248 was also discovered by Wilhelm Herschel on the same day.
+NGC 4248 was also discovered by William Herschel on the same day.
 It is an irregular galaxy that we see from the edge.
 Measured heliocentric speeds range from 445 km/s to 486 km/s and distances from 7.2 Mpc to 8.9 Mpc.
 It is therefore in the immediate vicinity of M 106, which is probably responsible for the appearance of NGC 4248 through gravitational interactions.
 [145, 196]

 Revised+Historic NGC/IC Version 22/9, © 2022 Dr. Wolfgang Steinicke [277]